The First and The Last

 Revelation 2:8 (KJV)

-8 And unto the angel of the church in Smyrna write; These things saith the first and the last, which was dead, and is alive; *(Again, noting that God is immortal and never died at any time)
+8 And unto the angel of the church in Smyrna write; These things saith the first and the last, which was dead, and is alive; *(Again, God is immortal and never died at any time)

 Revelation 22:13-16 (KJV)

 13 I am Alpha and Omega, the beginning and the end, the first and the last.

 *Note 1: Verse 22:13 The phrase “the Aleph and the Tau” (Alpha and Omega) is omitted in the Codex Alexandrinus and Codex Vaticanus manuscripts.
 We believe these manuscripts to be correct.
 It is also omitted in other current translations (NLV & GNT) – “I am the First and the Last.
 I am the beginning and the end.”

 *Note 2: See also: (Revelation 1:8 – Alpha & Omega…The Almighty)